Davide Seminara

-Davide Seminara (born 5 July 1998) is an Italian football player.
-He plays for Matelica.
+Davide Seminara (born 5 July 1998) is an Italian football player who plays for Serie D club Ghiviborgo.

 Club career

 Empoli

 Seminara is a product of Empoli youth teams.
 He made one bench appearance for the senior squad in December 2016 in a match against Atalanta.

 Loan to Prato

 On 27 July 2018, Seminara joined Serie C club Prato on a season-long loan.
 On 5 November he made his professional debut in Serie C for Prato as a substitute replacing Andrea Badan after an hour of play against Piacenza.
 On 26 November he played his first match as a starter for Prato, a 1–0 home win over Olbia, he was replaced by Andrea Badan after 68 minutes.
 Two weeks later, on 10 December, he played his first and only entire match for Prato, a 1–0 home defeat against Pontedera.
 On 21 January 2018, Seminara scored his first professional goal in the 21st minute of a 2–0 home win over Cuneo.
 Seminara ended his season-long loan to Prato with 20 appearances and one goal, however the club was relegated to Serie D.